froboy/yusaopeny_docs/content/en/docs/wiki/Open-Y-update-sunset---opt-out-tutorial.md

 ## How to opt-out from analytics subsystem

-Visit Open Y -> Terms and Conditions in your Open Y site instance and uncheck the Optional Permissions checkbox
+Visit Y USA Open Y -> Terms and Conditions in your Y USA Open Y site instance and uncheck the Optional Permissions checkbox

 ![image](https://user-images.githubusercontent.com/563412/130236284-5979a4fe-289c-4ccc-9c18-059d17d143e8.png)